Comprehensive overview of genetics and hereditary diseases in rabbits

 Effects on behavior and well-being

-• Vision problems can cause affected rabbits to appear insecure or fearful in their behavior.
+• Vision problems can cause affected rabbits to appear insecure or anxious in their behavior.

-• Group-housed rabbits with vision problems sometimes exhibit unusual or aggressive reactions due to their limited ability to correctly interpret other animals or their environment.
+• Rabbits kept in groups with vision problems sometimes show unusual or aggressive reactions due to their limited ability to correctly interpret other rabbits or their environment.

-• Ensuring a stress-free environment that respects the animals' visual limitations.
+• Ensuring a stress-free environment that takes into account the animals' visual limitations.

-• Handle with care to avoid stress and anxiety.
+• Handle carefully to avoid stress and anxiety.

-• Regular veterinary checks to detect and treat any health problems early.
+• Regular veterinary check-ups to detect and treat any health problems early.

-Scanning, nystagmus and visual impairment in white rabbits, albinos and Russian and Siamese require special understanding and adapted care.
-Loving handling, adapted living conditions and attentive observation are crucial to enabling these animals to live as normal and happy a life as possible.
+Scanning, nystagmus, and visual impairments in white rabbits, albinos, and Russian and Siamese-colored rabbits require special understanding and tailored care.
+Loving handling, adapted living conditions, and careful observation are crucial to enabling these animals to live as normal and happy a life as possible.

 Diagnosis and treatment of hereditary diseases in rabbits